-The MIT Graduate School Leadership Institute (MIT GSLI) is a first-of-its-kind, student founded and peer-led collaboration across all MIT graduate schools to further develop the leadership skills, experience, and network of outstanding MIT graduate students who have already exhibited strong leadership capacity.
+The MIT Graduate School Leadership Incubator (MIT GSLI) is a first-of-its-kind, student founded and peer-led collaboration across all MIT graduate schools to further develop the leadership skills, experience, and network of outstanding MIT graduate students who have already exhibited strong leadership capacity and a commitment to social impact.
 Out of the hectic pace of studying at MIT, the program carves out dedicated time and space for purposeful, authentic reflection and connection across disciplines.

 MIT GSLI appreciates generous support from The MIT Leadership Center, the MIT Student Activities Office, the MIT Sloan Student Life Office, and the Office of the Dean for Graduate Education.

 Program Application and Requirements